96boards-akebi96/akebi96-configs/README.md

 ## What is this?

-This is an independent repository of linux configurations for Akebi96 board.
+This is an independent repository of linux and u-boot configurations for Akebi96 board.
 Akebi96 board consists of UniPhier LD20 SoC and some on-board chips.
 These configurations enables required drivers and options.
-Also there is a config file which provides some additional options for AOSP kernel.
+Also there is a config file which provides some additional options for AOSP kernel and bootloader.

 ## How can I use this?